 One thing I know for sure—the world needs your heartfelt truth.
-I’m here to walk beside you and help you share it.
+I’m here to help you share it.

-I live on Salt Spring Island, British Columbia, Canada.
-I volunteer with the Canadian Coast Guard Auxiliary.
-When I’m not out at sea, my dog takes me for walks and reminds me to smell the roses—and whatever else is on the road.
-I love trees, community, traveling, writing, children, honesty, silly jokes, random acts of kindness, hiking at sunrise, deep listeners and the feeling of being trusted.
+I live on Salt Spring Island, British Columbia, Canada, where my dog takes me for walks and reminds me to smell the roses—and whatever else is on the road.
+I love trees, community, traveling, writing, children, honesty, silly jokes, random acts of kindness, hiking at sunrise, deep listeners, and the feeling of being trusted.

 I’d love for you to come on this journey with me by subscribing to my newsletter.
-It’s important to me not to waste space in your inbox, so I’ll only write when I have something valuable to share.
+I’ll only write when I have something valuable to share.
 Or come on hikes with me via Instagram—nature is so unapologetically honest.
 I enjoy reading your comments and communicating back whenever possible.

 Until soon—stay true to you,